Your Back and Abdominal Muscles

 It is important that the muscles of each vertebra are balanced and equal in strength or there will be a misalignment in your spine.

-The third and largest layer of back muscles is what connects your shoulder blades and joints to your spine.
+The third and largest layer is what connects your shoulder blades and joints to your spine.
 These muscles are the largest and strongest.
-Whenever you lift, these muscles work to keep your trunk stable to protect your vertebrae.
+Whenever you lift, they work to keep your trunk stable to protect your vertebrae.

 Muscle Spasms and Guarding

-When you have a back spasm, sometimes the deep layer muscles are not firing with the proper timing and duration.
+When you have a back spasm, sometimes the deep layer is not firing with the proper timing and duration.
 They become fatigued or underused from poor conditioning such as sitting.
-When this happens, the other layers of your back begin to compensate and try to take over the job of the deep layer muscles.
+When this happens, the other layers of your back begin to compensate and try to take over the job of the deep layer.

 Because they are not able to perform at the same ability and duration, they consequently fatigue.
-The deep layer muscles shut down and no longer perform their primary function.
-The outer layer muscles then fatigue and can progress into strained or sprained muscles.
+The deep layer shut down and no longer perform their primary function.
+The outer layer then fatigues and can progress into a strain or sprain.

-When a muscle or group of muscles guard a particular area such as a joint or disc space, sometimes the area is no longer stable as the guarding locks the joint into a new but compromised position.
+When a muscle or a group of them, guard a particular area such as a joint or disc space, sometimes the area is no longer stable as the guarding locks the joint into a new but compromised position.

 The deeper muscles that were protected by the outer layer have fixed into a new position and misalignment.
-Now you have an imbalance of strength and length in the muscle and neighbouring joint that remains even if the pain subsides.
+Now you have an imbalance of strength and length that remains even if the pain subsides.

 Guarding creates a risk to your discs or nerves and perpetuates an additional problem in a cycle of pain and injury.
 Most of the time, you cannot sense that you’re out of alignment and will likely continue to perform daily activities.
 You might even assume that your back has recovered and risk re-injury.
 This causes the guarding to become worse and may exacerbate further misalignment and pain.

-The abdominal muscles (Figure 5.3) such as the Rectus abdominus (six pack) help to balance out the constant flexing of your back muscles.
+The abdominals (Figure 5.3) such as the Rectus abdominus (six pack) help to balance out the constant flexing of your back.

 They contract and draw your upper body down toward the hips.
 When you contract your abdominals, you produce a pressurized cavity that helps your to relieve any weight put on the spine.
 Doing the helps you to protect your discs during a lift or with most posture.